 A former imperial city in western Morocco, Marrakech dates back to the Berber Empire.
 Home to mosques, palaces, and gardens, Marrakech is sure to swirl your senses, especially if you are visiting the city for the first time.
 The colorful images and exciting new smells and tastes in this tourist-friendly city will leave you wondering, “what a place!”
 The vibrant and colorful city reflects the influences of different traditions and cultures such as Arabic, European, and African.

 The best thing about Marrakech is that here, you can find several options for budget accommodations as well as luxury resorts.
 All you have to do is look for Marrakech vacation rentals so you could get the best value for your money.

 The right times to visit Marrakech are when the city offers desirable weather, and those are from March to April and from October to November. just be mindful of the religious holidays and national holidays that can boost the local traffic.

 One can rent a car or hire a taxi to explore the city.
-It is also easy to travel by train or take advantage of the cruise services.
+It is also easy to travel by train or take advantage of cruise services.
 You can also travel by caliche which is a horse-drawn carriage.

-Although Morocco is an Islamic country, dress code and alcohol is much more relaxed than in other places.
+Although Morocco is an Islamic country, the dress code and alcohol are much more relaxed than in other places.
 However, make sure that you are dressed modestly and avoid transparent and tight clothing.
 Be ready to adjust to the hustle and bustle of the city that is filled with donkey carts, mopeds, and stray cats.